-Reconciliation in exile: how a Colombian in Switzerland is coming to terms with the conflict - SWI swissinfo.ch
+Reconciliation in exile: how a Colombian in Switzerland is coming to terms with the conflict

 The commission’s final report is based on interviews with 30,000 victims, former combatants, witnesses and survivors.
 The testimonies were taken not only in Colombia but from 2,100 witnesses in 23 other countries.

-Jehisson Iván Santacruz Giraldo is one of 60 witnesses who testified in Switzerland.
+Morales is one of 60 witnesses who testified in Switzerland.

 Gathering testimonies

-Santacruz fled Colombia only after the government and FARC had signed a peace agreement in September 2016.
+Morales fled Colombia only after the government and FARC had signed a peace agreement in September 2016.
 But Colombia still has a long way to go for the historic deal to take effect.
 Violence is still rife owing to drug trafficking and the presence of armed groups.

-After Santacruz was granted asylum in Switzerland, he joined an integration programme which enabled him to study arts.
+After Morales was granted asylum in Switzerland, he joined an integration programme which enabled him to study.
 He knows that his life is incomparably better than the lives of many other Colombians who also had to flee their homes.
 However, he did not voluntarily go and live in another country.
 He was forced to, which took him a long time to come to terms with.

-Testifying for the truth commission was a cathartic experience for Santacruz.
+Testifying for the truth commission was a cathartic experience for Morales.
 After all, it was the first time someone had ever asked him about his plight since he left Colombia.

 A truth commission with a pioneering spirit